-- (1) Delete sub-section 12.4.4.2 and replace with the following: - 12.4.4.2 Venting via a Damper or with a Power Means of Exhaust.
-Where gas appliances or equipment are vented through a ventilating or exhaust system equipped with a damper or with a power means of exhaust, provisions shall be made to allow the flow of gas to the main burners only when the damper is open to a position to properly vent the appliance or equipment when the power means of exhaust is in operation.
-All gas lines serving such appliances or equipment shall be equipped with a solenoid valve which meets the following criteria: - (a) The solenoid valve may not be bypassed. - (b) The solenoid valve must be equipped with or connected to a manual reset device controlled by one of the following options: - 1. at least one audible hard wired carbon monoxide detector listed for the environment in which the appliance or equipment is being installed.
-This carbon monoxide detector must be interlocked with the solenoid valve such that it will close the solenoid valve if an unsafe level of carbon monoxide is reached in the room or the detector becomes defective. - 2. a draft proving switch which allows the solenoid valve to be open only when: - a. the equipped damper is 100% open; or - b. the power means of exhaust is fully operational. - (c) Notwithstanding the provisions of subsection 1.3 (Retroactivity), installers of replacement appliances or equipment used in connection with ventilating hoods or exhaust systems must ensure that the gas line(s) serving the replaced appliances or equipment meet the requirements of subsection 12.4.4.2. - (2) Delete sub-section 12.5.2 and replace with the following:
+Where gas appliances or equipment are vented through a ventilating or exhaust system equipped with a damper or with a power means of exhaust, provisions shall be made to allow the flow of gas to the main burners only when the damper is open to a position to properly vent the appliance or equipment when the power means of exhaust is in

+- (a) The solenoid valve may not be bypassed. - (b) The solenoid valve must be equipped with or connected to a manual reset device controlled by one of the following options: - 1. at least one audible hard wired carbon monoxide detector listed for the environment in which the appliance or equipment is being installed.
+This carbon monoxide detector must be interlocked with the solenoid valve such that it will close the solenoid valve if an unsafe level of carbon monoxide is reached in the room or the detector becomes defective. - 2. a draft proving switch which allows the solenoid valve to be open only when: - i. the equipped damper is 100 percent open; or, - ii. the power means of exhaust is fully operational. - (c) Notwithstanding the provisions of subsection 1.3 (Retroactivity), installers of replacement appliances or equipment used in connection with ventilating hoods or exhaust systems must ensure that the gas line(s) serving the replaced appliances or equipment meet the requirements of subsection 12.4.4.2. - (2) Delete sub-section 12.5.2 and replace with the following: